casys-kaist/ozz/README.md

 toolchains.

 First, `cd` into the project directory.
-In the directory, run the following command to setup environment variables that are used in the artifact evaluation process.
+In the directory, run the following command to setup environment variables that are used by Ozz.

 ```sh
 source ./scripts/envsetup.sh